 Big goals are big.
-Like tall tree big.
+Like tall-tree big.
 Like mountain big.
-Which means, standing at the bottom of a big goal, it’s really hard to see the top.
+This means that standing at the bottom of a big goal, it’s really hard to see the top.

 If you can already see the entirety of your goal, it’s not big enough.

 It is important to have goals of all sizes, but if your big ones are not super-sized, it’s time to change your order.

 When a goal makes you think, “How the heck am I going to do that?” that’s when you know you’re on track.